Mejituu/clash_for_windows_pkg/README.md

 [Document](https://docs.cfw.lbyczf.com/)

 ### Keywords
-- Clash : A multi-platform proxy client, [Github](https://github.com/Dreamacro/clash)
+- Clash : A multi-platform & rule-base tunnel, [Github](https://github.com/Dreamacro/clash)
 - Clash for Windows :  This project, a GUI of Clash on Windows

 ### Installation